-In mechanical cooling applications, the total air quantity
+In mechanical cooling applications, the total air quantity may be determined or verified by use of the sensible cooling load equation:

 Equation 2: CFM Based On Sensible Cooling Load

 $$CFM = \frac{Q \text{ sensible (space)}}{1.086 \times TD}$$

 Q sensible is the maximum sensible room load and T.D. is the temperature difference between the room design dry bulb temperature and the final or leaving-air dry bulb temperature.
 For these calculations, a T.D. of 20°F is usually assumed to be desirable to avoid delivering air too cold for comfort.
 This figure may be varied one or two degrees for reasons of practicality.